domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ## Problem: Unnecessary Copy of Objects

-One of C++'s advantages is *it is fast*.
+One of C++'s advantages is *fast*.
 However, one problem has existed to slow down C++ programs before C++11:  unnecessary copying of objects.
 Take a look at the following example:

 ```C++